Eligibility and Selection Criteria

 Explore all relevant scholarship options to determine if you are an eligible and competitive applicant, and then apply for as many scholarships as you can.
 The scholarship search and application process takes time, but it can pay off.
 Students can receive multiple scholarships as long as the combined totals don't exceed certain limits.

-- The TU Scholarship Seeker lists all available TU and MHEC Scholarships including scholarships from donations to the TU Foundation.
+- TU Scholarship Seeker lists all available TU and MHEC scholarships including scholarships from donations to the TU Foundation

 - If you are a Maryland resident, apply for Maryland Higher Education Commission (MHEC) scholarships